mdsimon2/RPi-CamillaDSP/README.md

 2x4HD and Flex can be upgraded to Dirac versions but sample rate will change from 96 kHz to 48 kHz.

 In order to use USB output of devices like 2x4HD, Flex and SHD they need to be set as capture device in CamillaDSP.
 Unfortunately this ties up the USB input and makes it unusable.
-Still, this is a good approach to add extra input functionality to basic USB DACs like the MOTU M4 or Topping DM7 which only have USB input.
+Still, this is a good approach to add extra input functionality to basic USB DACs like the MOTU M4 or Topping DM7 which only have USB input. [minidsp-rs](https://github.com/mrene/minidsp-rs) can be used to manage miniDSPs connected to a RPi but is beyond the scope of this tutorial.

 For constant sample rate digital sources the following devices work well.
 Compared to other solutions like the HiFiBerry Digi+ I/O they handle signal interruptions gracefully.
 These devices are used in a similar way to the miniDSPs with USB outputs, the device is set as the CamillaDSP capture device.
 Note, that although the S2 digi also has a TOSLINK output, it is not recommended due to audible dropouts.